Laf111/CEMU-Batch-Framework/README.md

 - How BatchFw will mess around with CEMU accounts (> 1.15.19) ?

     - Same as it does with earlier version.
-Continue to use BatchFw user as usual (do not use the CEMU's feature).
+In fact, it ignores them so continue to use BatchFw user as usual (do not use the CEMU's feature) and so all users will be able to play on versions earlier than 1.15.19.

 ## Recommendations: